Powers of Attorney

 We have specialist knowledge and expertise in all of the above fields.
 We are members of the Society of Trust and Estate Practitioners (STEP) and the Private Client Section of the Law Society.

 There is no fee to discuss your legal issue with one of our firm’s experienced solicitors.
-For an initial and no obligation discussion as to how we can assist you please contact Tony Wilson or Margot Fisher.
+For an initial and no obligation discussion as to how we can assist you please contact Margot Fisher.